written works that altered my brain chemistry, listed and linked in no particular order.

 Because what I've learned from having the privilege of working in a place that asks for my best and helps me get there is how much it can unlock in a life.
 The benefits extend far beyond the skills required to get great work done.
 The really, really good stuff comes from looking back on something you created and thinking, "I had no idea I could do that."
 It comes from looking around and thinking "wow these people helped me, really helped me, get there."

 This one comes to mind often, but not because the piece itself drove a particular revelation.
-Rather, I think it articulates a benefit of expressive type systems that I came to cherish by writing my own programs.
+Instead, it articulates a benefit of expressive type systems that I came to cherish by writing my own programs.

 Type systems like Haskell's and Rust's let programmers precisely state and enforce invariants about values.
 By doing so, you can eliminate entire classes of problems that exist when writing programs in other languages.
 It's an illuminating experience.
 In my opinion, this post is so well-known because it makes such a good case for type-driven design.